Investigating the apartment heat outrage

 "you have a 200,000-gallon system it takes a little while to charge that and get that flowing through the pipes, we're also facing some rather challenging temperatures outdoors," said Mayor Malewski.

-Ribby was the first to talk to FOX 47 News about the heat going out and thanked FOX 47 News for helping get some results from the city and the landlord.
+Ribby was the first to talk to Fox 47 about the heat going out and thanked News 10 for helping get some results from the city and the landlord.

 "Between the Facebook post that I made Saturday that went viral, and you guys showing up and now the city is here.
 In all honesty, had that not happened we would be where we were on December 13th" said Ribby.